 The Brooklyn Half Marathon takes you from Eastern Parkway to the finish line on the boardwalk at Coney Island.
 It’s an iconic 13.1-mile journey through the amazing borough of Brooklyn.
-The AirBnB Brooklyn Half is a fun race and a good one to pr since it’s just a bit hilly in the beginning and then entirely flat for the rest of the race.
+The Popular Brooklyn Half is a fun race and a good one to pr since it’s just a bit hilly in the beginning and then entirely flat for the rest of the race.
 A smart Brooklyn Half race strategy will help you to finish your half marathon strong and hopefully in a much faster time than expected.

 Brooklyn Half Race Strategy

 The weather is much nicer as well.
 If you’re lucky we will be in the lower 60’s which is perfect for a race like that.
 Also be prepared for crowds in the beginning of the race.
 The Brooklyn Half is a big race with almost 25.000 runners who will all follow their own Brooklyn Half race strategy.
-If you haven’t found yours yet, let me share my tricks, tips and advices on the Brooklyn Half:
+If you haven’t found yours yet, let me share my tricks, tips, and advice on the Brooklyn Half:

-First part of the race: Race Strategy
+The first part of the race: Race Strategy

 The race starts with awesome sights of the Brooklyn Museum and an easy downhill for the first half mile following by another half mile which takes you uphill towards the Grand Army Plaza, then up and down again.
 Nothing crazy.
-The second mile is so much fun, because you are running a turnaround.
+The second mile is so much fun because you are running a turnaround.
 Inhale the energy of the other runners you’re facing and exhale your fears.
 You can do this.
 The crowds in Brooklyn are intense.

 I always recommend to turn your headphones off once in a while and just listen to them.
 Have your own party on the road – Brooklyn is awesome.
-You might need that extra-boost when you hit mile 4.5 and the long (yes it’s a super long) hill in Prospect Park.
+You might need that extra boost when you hit mile 4.5 and the long (yes it’s a super long) hill in Prospect Park.
 A beautiful park by the way but the hill is no joke.
 For those of you who know the Harlem Hill in Central Park, that one might be his twin in Prospect Park.
-After the intense hill you’re good to go and nothing can stop you.
+After the intense hill, you’re good to go and nothing can stop you.
 Remember everything from here is downhill or flat.
 Make sure to pace yourself within that first part of the race.
 Don’t go all out.
 Save that energy for later when you’re running on entirely flat terrain.